Glossary: Postulate Mechanics

 CONSCIOUSNESS

 To be conscious is “to know together.”
-Consciousness is the level of awareness of the mind.
+Consciousness is being aware of something.
 It depends on the fineness and sophistication of assimilation.
 Sensations, perceptions, memories, experience, knowledge and wisdom—all contribute to consciousness.
 [Mind]

 CRITERION OF TRUTH